Legendary Lia Fáil: A Roaring Rock for the Coronation of Ancient Irish High Kings

 According to a collection of writings and poems known as the Lebor Gabála Érenn, the semi-divine race of the Tuatha Dé Danann were responsible for bringing the Lia Fáil to Ireland.
 They traveled to the Northern Isles to learn many skills and magic in the cities of Falias, Gorias, Murias and Findias.
-They traveled from the Northern Isles to Ireland, bringing a treasure from each of the cities, including the Lia Fáil, the Claíomh Solais or Sword of Victory, the Sleá Bua or Spear of Lugh, and the Coire Dagdae or The Dagda's Cauldron.
+Then they traveled from the Northern Isles to Ireland, bringing a treasure from each of the cities, including the Lia Fáil, the Claíomh Solais or Sword of Victory, the Sleá Bua or Spear of Lugh, and the Coire Dagdae or The Dagda's Cauldron.
 The Lia Fáil is said to have come from the city of Falias.
 Many believe that this legend explains how the stone arrived in Ireland.

 A plate of The Dagda, representing the legendary members of the Tuatha Dé Danann.
-Public Domain
+(Public Domain)

 According to the legend, Cúchulainn was angered when the stone did not cry out for his protégé, Lugaid Riab nDerg.
 In retaliation, Cúchulainn struck the stone with his sword, splitting it.
 From that day forward, the stone never cried out for anyone again, except for Conn of the Hundred Battles.
-Although Cúchulainn had split the stone in anger, seemingly destroying the powers that allowed it to cry out, the stone roared under Conn, according to the the Lebor Gabála Érenn .
+Although Cúchulainn had split the stone in anger, seemingly destroying the powers that allowed it to cry out, the stone still roared under Conn’s touch, according to the collection of poems and prose narratives known as the Lebor Gabála Érenn .

 Cúchulainn, is the central character of the Ulster (Ulaid) cycle in the in medieval Irish mythology and literature.
 According to tale, he split the Stone of Destiny in anger.
 Public Domain

 The Lia Fáil remains erect on the Hill of Tara to this day, a site which has been in use by people since Neolithic era .
 It is a menhir, or upright standing stone, and many such prehistoric stones were thought to be magical by later cultures.
 The ancient history of the stone provides a strong symbolic link between the Celtic people of Scotland and Ireland.

 Unfortunately, the stone has been vandalized on two occasions.
 In 2012, it was struck repeatedly with a hammer, leaving eleven areas of damage.
 In 2014, red and green paint were poured over the stone, covering 50% of the surface.
 In spite of this damage, the symbolism of the Lia Fáil within Irish culture remains.

 The Coronation Stone - Lia Fail – Bible Mysteries.
 Available from: http://www.biblemysteries.com/library/liafail.htm